 Click on the "start process" button and the image will be edited in a matter of a few seconds.
 You can also preview the results

 You can also download the colored picture for your keepsake.
 The uploaded pictures will be deleted from the VanceAI website after 24 hours to guarantee the safety of users.
+For more photo restoration tools and tips, you can read photo repair guide.

 Many photographers have spent their lifetimes capturing different eras of Chinese civilization.
 When we look at their works, we get a glimpse of the growth of China from a poor country to one of the world's largest economies and its customs and traditions.
 Here are some of the rare photos of 19th century China.